dcos-terraform/terraform-aws-dcos/docs/INSTALL.md

 ssh-add ~/.ssh/path_to_your_key.pem
 ```

-**Note**: When using an SSH agent it is best to add the command above to your `~/.bash_profile`.
+**NOTE:** When using an SSH agent it is best to add the command above to your `~/.bash_profile`.
 Next time your terminal gets reopened, it will reload your keys automatically.

 ## Configure AWS IAM Keys